Francesco16p/SMA/LogisticMarkdownAnalysis.md

 ## Logistic regression with STAN

-We now proceed by estimating a Bayesian logistic regression with `y` as the variable of interest and the design matrix equal to `X` using the `rstan` library.
+We now estimate a Bayesian logistic regression with `y` as the variable of interest and the design matrix equal to `X` using the `rstan` library.
 The coefficients are assumed to have independent Gaussian priors with zero mean and standard error `sd = 4`.
 Since obtaining i.i.d. samples from the posterior is not straightforward, we use the STAN environment to generate 4 Hamiltonian Monte Carlo chains of length 10,000, which allow us to obtain an accurate approximation of the posterior.

-First, we define the model in STAN language. `N` is the sample size, `D` is the number of parameters in the model, `X` is the design matrix which contains the intercept, `y` is the response variable, and `sd` is the standard error of the prior.
+Let us first define the model in STAN language.
+In the following, `N` is the sample size, `D` is the number of parameters in the model, `X` is the design matrix containing the intercept, `y` is the response variable, and `sd` is the standard error of the prior.

 ```
 data {